METALS-Copper up on economic stimulus hopes after gloomy China data

 around the world to step up to the plate and support policy and

-drastic, maybe a 50, or even 100 basis point cut in the reserve
+maybe a 50, or even 100, basis point cut in the reserve

 requirement ratio because its repo action doesn't seem to have